Datadog - SSO configuration

 Related Articles

-HaloPSA - SSO configuration
+Notion - SSO configuration

-Auvik - SSO configuration
+Addigy - SSO configuration

-This documentation has been tested and approved by Kelvin Zero's team This documentation provides a step-by-step guide to setting up Single Sign-On (SSO) for Auvik using MPAS.
+This documentation has been tested and approved by Kelvin Zero's team This documentation provides a step-by-step guide to setting up Single Sign-On (SSO) for Addigy using MPAS.
 SSO simplifies user authentication by allowing access to multiple ...

-Odoo - SSO configuration
+Kaseya One - SSO configuration

-Zoho One - SSO configuration
+UiPath - SSO configuration